vizchitra/notes/admin/index.md

 _To set the overall direction and coordinate the administration & structural activities for the community._

-_team_: amitkaps, gurman, zainab, anand
+_team_: amitkaps, gurman, ipsa, rasagy, zainab

 ## Key Documents